keshavim/Webserver-experiment/README.md

 # Webserver-experiment
-tying to make a local webserver in c for fun
+I tried to make a local webserver in c for fun.

+It was not fun.

+The web folder contains a example webpage.